$ 10.00 USD

 Visitors caught the Monarchs with butterfly nets and all of us became children as we attempted to catch these winged wonders.
 Gregg and some of the taller folks helped out immensely and everyone had a chance to participate as we "released" all but 10 of the remaining Monarchs to begin their Migration.

-Enjoy the pictures of our participants and come join us this Sept.
-14th
+Enjoy the pictures of our participants and come join us this on the 3rd Sat in Sept.

 Lecture about the Monarch Migration, attendees listened intently all the while wanting to get into the house and start tagging.